Thursday, November 26, 2020

 Sairek spluttered a soft choking sound.
 “W-We—”

 “Oh come on...!
 I see how you look at him and I see how he looks at you.
-You two clearly have some chemistry going on and care for each other on a level deeper than friendship.
-I don’t know what happened when I was locked up and it might be a bit weird for two boys, let alone a human and a demon, one who’s royalty and one who’s just a commoner to love each other... but meh.
+You two clearly have some chemistry going on and care for each other on a level deeper than just mere friendship like you and I. I don’t know what happened when I was locked up and it might be a bit weird for two boys, let alone a human and a demon, one who’s royalty and one who’s just a commoner to love each other... but meh.
 Do whatever your heart wants.
 That’s what I do after all.
 Who’s to tell you who or what you can’t love?”

 “I...
 I know… but society would frown on it so much… if any of that was made public… well… I don’t know what would happen.
 It would start something for sure... something bad.”
 Sairek muttered.
 “I’m supposed to pick a girl, there’s supposed to be another heir after me… what happens if I just... refused to do any of that?
 Would anyone in my country understand, or would they all lose faith and riot?”